Voting age: History

 In 1890, the South African Republic, commonly known as the Transvaal Republic, set a voting age of 18 years.
 The effort was, like later legislation expanding voting rights for women and impoverished whites, in part an attempt to skew the electorate further in favor of Afrikaner interests against uitlanders.

 Prior to the Second World War of 1939–1945, the voting age in almost all countries was 21 years or higher.
 The U.S. state of Georgia lowered its age to 18 by referendum in 1943, for all elections including Congress and President, on the basis that many under 21 were at war; Kentucky followed suit in 1955.
-In 1946 Czechoslovakia became the first state to reduce the voting age nationally to 18 years, and by 1968 a total of 17 countries had lowered their voting age, of which 8 were in Latin America, and 8 were communist countries.
+In 1946, Czechoslovakia became the first state to reduce the voting age nationally to 18 years, and by 1968 a total of 17 countries had lowered their voting age.

 Australia, Japan, Sweden and Switzerland had lowered their voting age to 20 by the end of the 1960s.

 Many major democratic countries, beginning in Western Europe and North America, reduced their voting ages to 18 years during the 1970s, starting with the United Kingdom (Representation of the People Act 1969), Canada, West Germany (1970), the United States (26th Amendment, 1971), Australia (1974), France (1974), Sweden (1975) and others.
 It was argued that if young men could be drafted to go to war at 18, they should be able to vote at the age of 18.

 In the late 20th and early 21st centuries voting ages were lowered to 18 in Japan, India, Switzerland, Austria, the Maldives, and Morocco.
 By the end of the 20th century, 18 had become by far the most common voting age.
 However, a few countries maintain a voting age of 20 years or higher, and a few countries have a lower voting age of 16 or 17.